Skip to main content

 Overview

-• Help manage and document current and target states in the EA tool.
+• Entities use viewpoints to document the current and target states inside the EA tool and to back decisions.

 Conceptual